KaijuML/dtt-multi-branch/README.md

 For all dataset related operations, please refer to `data/README.md`

-You can download a file where each token has been scored, and examples are separated by empty lines
+we provide already an processed file for the WikiBio dataset: You can download a file where each line is a scored token, and examples are separated by empty lines

 ```bash
 wget https://datacloud.di.unito.it/index.php/s/zWs2MTzB6Bxfksw/download